0

 Behavioral questions examine how a candidate has dealt with actual experiences.
 They reveal a candidate's thought process, decision-making skills, and ability to handle challenges.
 For example, a behavioral question could be: "Tell me about your experience dealing with a difficult customer.
 How did you handle the situation?"

-In comparison, situational questions reveal how a candidate might perform in a hypothetical situation (e.g., "How would you deal with…").
+Situational questions reveal how a candidate might perform in a hypothetical situation (e.g., "How would you deal with…").
 They assess a candidate's problem-solving skills and ability to think on their feet.
 For example, a situational question could be: "If you were in charge of a project that was behind schedule, how would you approach getting it back on track?"

-Lastly, competency-based questions assess a candidate's technical skills and abilities relating to the job's requirements.
+Competency-based interview questions assess a candidate's technical skills and abilities relating to the job's requirements.
 For example, a competency-based question for a software developer could be: "Can you describe your experience with object-oriented programming?"

-Why are Behavioral-Based Interview Questions Used?
+Why are Behavioral-Based Questions Used?

 Predict Future Behavior